 - Indicate if testing is part of the interview process.

 - Any other information that you think the candidate needs to know (if presentation is required).

 - Provide the interviewers with the candidates’ resume and agenda.

 - In addition to outlining the interview process, also provide the interviewers with a copy of the job description, the competencies required for the role, and the interview questions.

 - How you expect interviewers to provide feedback to you.
 Request feedback on the candidates from each of the interviewers and use this feedback to rank the candidates based on the requirements of the position.

 Conduct the in-person interviews

 When conducting an in-person interview, be sure to take notes on the candidates’ responses to each question, as this will be helpful to refer back to when ranking the candidates.
 Elements of the process that you will need to determine include:

-- Review the candidate’s resume/curriculum vitae and other relevant information that was provided and decides which experiences that most relevant to the position the candidate is interviewing for.
+- Review the candidate’s resume/curriculum vitae and other relevant information provided in the application and decide which experiences are most relevant to the position.

 - Interviewers to ask additional questions about jobs, experiences, education and employment and experience gaps.

 - Interviewers select the behavioral-based questions to ask candidates.
-It is critical to coordinator the interview questions with other interviewers on the team to ensure no questions are duplicated.
+It is critical to coordinate the interview questions with other interviewers on the team to ensure no questions are duplicated.

-- Interviewers must assured to ask similar questions of each candidate being interviewed for the position in order to maintain fairness and consistency in the process.
+- Interviewers must ask similar questions of each candidate to maintain fairness and consistency in the process.